Philadelphia High School Football City

 players to recover a fumble.)

-Only players to throw a TD pass, catch a TD pass and run for TD in same game: Scott
+Players who've thrown a TD pass, caught a TD pass and run for a TD in same game:

 (Mangini and Averette